 TIP Investments pilot user guide

 Through the TIP Investments pilot, NSF invites users to access a comprehensive one-stop hub, showcasing the outcomes and impacts generated by TIP’s investments over time and evolving into a dynamic platform that fosters partnerships and helps create technologies, solutions, products and services rooted in the latest scientific and technological breakthroughs.
-Over time, TIP will add more features and data to the platform.
+Over time, NSF TIP will add more features and data to the platform.

 What is included